Conditional Logic is all about the IF word. In fact, it's practically impossible

 }

 So the code checks to see which button was clicked.
-If it's the Plus Button, then the first IF Statement gets executed.
-If it's the Minus Button, then the second IF Statement gets executed.
+If it's the Plus Button,

 In fact, we can now add a minus button to our calculator.
 We'll use else if.